lamia-haider/animal_shelter/README.md

         birthday/age?
         date brought to shelter
-        condition prior to adoption? had owners, feral good with cats?
+        condition prior to adoption? had owners, feral checkboxes for illnesses - only vet edit medications? - only vet edit

-        good with dogs?
-        good with kids?
+        adopt or foster? - email needed

         visit

-            date of last grooming - only volunteer and admin date of last training - only volunteer and admin date of last checkup - only vet edit checkboxes for illnesses - only vet edit medications? - only vet edit
+            date of last grooming - only volunteer and admin date of last training - only volunteer and admin date of last checkup - only vet edit

-        adopt or foster? - email needed

 join model
     visits